 The food diary tool allows users to enter what they ate based on individual ingredients or prepared meals.

-However, having a barcode isn’t necessary and simply typing in the name of the food item will bring up a host of options to choose from that offer correct calories and nutrition facts.
+However, having a barcode isn’t necessary, and simply typing in the name of the food item will bring up a host of options to choose from that offer correct calories and nutrition facts.

-Also, the food diary also saves favorites for fast diary entries on the go.
+The food diary also saves favorites for fast diary entries on the go.

 Lifesum Diet Plans